IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 The Scrum artifacts and the progress toward agreed goals must be inspected frequently and diligently to detect potentially undesirable variances or problems.
 To help with inspection, Scrum provides cadence in the form of its five events.

 **Inspection enables adaptation**.
 Inspection without adaptation is considered pointless.
 Scrum events are designed to provoke change.

+Inspection means that the Scrum Team is able, at frequent intervals, to observe results and learn from new information.
+Team members actively seek information about both achievements and shortfalls from desired outcomes and goals.

 ---